 Punjab Jhaar Karela-1 (2017): Its medium-length vines have green leaves with serrations.
 Fruits are aesthetically pleasing green, soft, spindle-shaped, and ideal for slicing during cooking.
 It is immune to viruses and root-knot nematode infections.
 It yields 35 q/acre on average.

 Punjab-14: It has little vines.
 The fruit is pale green and weighs approximately 35g.
-Ideal for planting in the spring and during periods of heavy rain.
+It is ideal for planting in the spring and during periods of heavy rain.
 50 q/acre on average is the yield.

-Arka Harit: Fruits have smooth, regular ribs, a short, spindle-shaped shape, a green color, and a mild bitterness.
-48q/acre of yield.
+Arka Harit: Fruits have smooth, regular ribs, a short, spindle-shaped shape, a green color, and a mild bitterness with 48 quintals per acre of yield.
 IIHR Banglore has released this variety.

 Pusa Vishesh: By the IARI, New Delhi, this variety has been released and recommended for cultivation during summer.
 The vine is bushy and dwarf, making it easy to manage.
 They are green and fusiform with irregular breaks and smooth and glossy ridges on the surface.
 Their length is medium, and they are thick.
 The crop is early in maturity and takes about 55 days to harvest after sowing.